Updated: Oct 29, 2020

 I usually recommend booking a hotel right on the Strip, just because staying at one of the themed resorts/casinos, to me, is one of the coolest parts of the entire Las Vegas experience.

 There are cheaper options just off of the Strip and the surrounding areas, so it depends on your budget and priorities.
-I live a short drive away from Vegas, so I don't have to spend on plane tickets, what allows me to spend some more money into a nice room with a view.
+I live a short drive away from Vegas, so I don't have to spend on plane tickets, which allows me to spend some more money into a nice room with a view.

 Look for 4 and 5 star resorts, they are much more affordable here!